 You will need to provide a thorough description of all assets included in your prenup when you meet with a solicitor, so make sure that you have these prepared in advance.
 It’s also important to finalise your agreement before you meet with a solicitor, as otherwise you’re just wasting time and money.

 Once the agreement has been drawn up, both parties need to sign it.
 This must be done before the wedding, and you need to ensure that a solicitor is present when the document is signed.
 Now you can get married with the peace of mind that if the worst should happen, you’re both covered.

-If you’re thinking of setting up a prenuptial agreement with your partner, Cordell & Cordell can offer you advice and useful information to help you with this important decision.
+If you’re thinking of setting up a prenuptial agreement with your partner, a Cordell & Cordell Prenuptial Agreement Lawyer can offer you advice and useful information to help you with this important decision.